drduh/macOS-Security-and-Privacy-Guide/README.md

 If an unsigned app not listed in the firewall list is opened, a dialog appears with options to Allow or Deny connections.
 If allowed, macOS signs the application and adds it to the firewall list.
 If denied, macOS adds it to the list and denies incoming connections.

-After interacting with `socketfilterfw`, restart the process by sending a line hangup signal:
+After interacting with `socketfilterfw`, restart the process by sending a [SIGHUP](https://en.wikipedia.org/wiki/SIGHUP) signal:

 ```bash
 sudo pkill -HUP socketfilterfw